-1.4.1 BLM Arizona Aircraft Management Strategy
+1.4.1 BLM California Aircraft Management Strategy

-Exclusive use contracted fire aircraft are funded through the BLM NAO (FA-500) and coordinated by the State Fire Management Officer (SFMO).
+Exclusive use contracted fire aircraft are funded through the BLM National Aviation Office (NAO FA-500) and coordinated by the State Fire Management Officer (SFMO).
 The aircraft are intended primarily for initial attack.
-Discretion to utilize the aircraft for non-initial attack operations is at the Fire Management Officer (FMO) level with coordination with the State Office Duty Officer and the SAM.
-Assignment of exclusive use and supplemental aircraft outside of the State for extended attack or large fires require notification of the State Office Duty Officer and the SAM shall coordinate with District FMO's/Duty Officer related to the movement of aircraft within the administrative boundaries of BLM Arizona based on established priorities and anticipated critical fire weather.
+Discretion to utilize the aircraft for non-initial attack operations within a District is at the District Manager (DM) level with coordination with the State Office Duty Officer.
+Assignment of exclusive use and supplemental aircraft outside of the state for extended attack fire or non-fire projects requires notification with the State Office Duty Officer.
+The State Office Duty Officer shall coordinate with District FMO's/ Duty Officer related to the movement of aircraft within the administrative boundaries of BLM California based on established priorities and/or anticipated critical fire weather.